 I'm not a doctor.
-I'm a long-time sufferer of heel pain caused by plantar fasciitis, and from physicians, my own experiences, and research, I've learned more than I ever wanted to know about this painful foot condition, the idiosyncrasies of my feet, and the shoes that help the pain or make it worse.
+I'm a long-time sufferer of heel pain caused by plantar fasciitis.
+Based on what I learned from physicians, research, and my own experience, I know more than I ever wanted to know about this painful foot condition, the idiosyncrasies of my feet, and which shoes help the pain (or make it worse).

-Also on this page, don't miss the awesome poll on the best plantar fasciitis footwear brands.
-It has received over 5,000 responses from readers, and over a hundred comments from fellow heel pain sufferers who offer their own suggestions, experiences, and advice.
+Also on this page, don't miss my poll on the best plantar fasciitis footwear brands below.
+It has received over 8,000 responses from readers.
+Below, you'll also find over a hundred comments from fellow heel pain sufferers who offer their own suggestions, experiences, and advice.

 Plantar Fasciitis Footwear: Why Is It Important?

 As you probably know by now, when you have heel pain in the foot caused by plantar fasciitis, the problem is that the fibrous plantar fascia on the bottom of your foot has gotten inflamed, probably due to a stress injury or sports injury.
 Pain in the heel occurs along with the inflammation.
 You may have noticed that the pain is usually worse in the morning and after any period of rest, noticeable as soon as you put your foot down and start to bear weight; heel pain after sitting or sleeping is a common complaint.
-The pain is much more manageable if you step straight into a pair of anatomical slippers and throughout the day and during exercise you wear shoes designed to help this injury.
+The pain is much more manageable if you step straight into a pair of anatomical slippers and wear shoes designed to help this injury throughout the day and during exercise.
 Barefoot equals bad, for the most part.

 The right foot support isn't enough, of course.
 When I have a flare-up, I get rid of the pain by doing an assortment of therapies involving exercise, stretching, massage, and hot/cold treatment.
 But first and foremost, I use specialized inserts and insoles, bandages, arch support, and special shoes for heel pain.
 (This article is about shoes; for more details about a wide assortment of treatments, read my article about plantar fasciitis treatment options.)

-Expect it to be a trial and error process.
+Expect it to be a trial-and-error process.
 No matter what the hype and sales pitches tell you, there's no single best shoe model for plantar fasciitis.
-I mean, not only are your feet different from other people's, but your left foot is probably different from your right foot, and your stride and posture are an individual thing, too.
-The best thing you can do is to talk to your doctor and read the recommendations below and assess the shoe models yourself.
+I mean, not only are your feet different from other people's, but your left foot is probably different from your right foot, and your stride and posture are individual, too.
+The best thing you can do is to talk to your doctor, read the recommendations below, and assess the shoe models yourself.

 One more note about my background: remember that I am not a health care practitioner.
 My expertise comes from having and treating my own plantar fasciitis and obsessively researching the subject each time I bought new shoes.

-The reason is simply that your feet need proper arch support and good cushioning in a shoe in order for the injured foot to heal.
+Why worry about shoes?
+The reason is simply that your feet need proper arch support and good cushioning in order for the injured foot to heal.
 As I learned years ago, going barefoot or wearing the wrong shoe for the activity can slow down improvement by weeks or months.

-If you're a runner, play tennis, or play racquetball - which is the sport that gave me the sports injury that caused my plantar fasciitis (my doctor said the side-to-side motion twisted the fascia) - or do any high impact activity, correct arch support as well as flexibility and shock-absorption is essential.
+If you run, play tennis, or play racquetball—which is the sport that gave me the sports injury that caused my plantar fasciitis (my doctor said the side-to-side motion twisted the fascia)—or if you do any high impact activity, wearing shoes with appropriate arch support as well as flexibility and shock-absorption is essential.

 - whether your feet supinate as you walk (when the inner foot turns out) or pronate (when the inner foot turns in).